 Morning routines work.
 They help us start the day off right and I encourage you to create one.
 Here are three simple steps to help you do that and bring sanity to your mornings:

-STEP ONE: Have a vision of the benefits
+STEP ONE: Visualize the benefits

 Telling yourself “Those two hours before work are my best chilled out ‘me-time!’” may be the first step to bouncing out of bed excited for the day!